-- "public body" means - (a) the Government or any department, office or service of the Government; or - (b) any corporation, authority, board, council, commission, office or other body established by or under any public Act for a public purpose; - "Registrar of the Subordinate Courts" includes a Deputy Registrar of the Subordinate Courts; - "Registrar of the Supreme Court" includes the Deputy Registrar and an Assistant Registrar of the Supreme Court; - "repealed Code" means the Criminal Procedure Code (Cap.
-68, 1985 Ed.) repealed by this Code; - "signed" or "signature" and its grammatical variations, in relation to documents signed by a person who is a Judge of the Supreme Court, the Registrar of the Supreme Court, the Registrar of the Subordinate Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
-88); - "stolen property" has the same meaning as in section 410 of the Penal Code (Cap.
-224); - "Subordinate Court" means any court constituted under the Subordinate Courts Act (Cap.
-321) for the administration of criminal justice; - "travel document" means a passport and includes any document issued by any State (including Singapore) or territory for the purpose of facilitating travel by the holder thereof; - "writing" includes any mode of representing or reproducing words, figures, drawings or symbols in a visible form, whether permanent or otherwise. - (2) Words and expressions used in this Code which are defined in the Penal Code but not defined in this section shall have the same meanings given to them by the Penal Code.
+"public body" means -

+- (a) the Government or any department, office or service of the Government; or - (b) any corporation, authority, board, council, commission, office or other body established by or under any public Act for a public purpose; - "Registrar of the State Courts" includes a Deputy Registrar of the State Courts;

+- "Registrar of the Supreme Court" includes the Deputy Registrar and an Assistant Registrar of the Supreme Court; - "repealed Code" means the Criminal Procedure Code (Cap.
+68, 1985 Ed.) repealed by this Code; - "signed" or "signature" and its grammatical variations, in relation to documents signed by a person who is a Judge of the Supreme Court, the Registrar of the Supreme Court, the Registrar of the State Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
+88);

+"State Court" means any court constituted under the State Courts Act (Cap.
+321) for the administration of criminal justice;